korzan-og/F1-Racing-Leaderboard-POC/README.md

 5.  **Run the frontend:**
     * Open another new terminal
-    * If you have `http-server` installed globally (`npm install -g http-server`), you can navigate to the frontend directory in your terminal and run `http-server` to serve the frontend at `http://localhost:8080`.
+    * Install `http-server` globally using (`npm install -g http-server`), you can navigate to the frontend directory in your terminal and run `http-server` to serve the frontend at `http://localhost:8080`.
 Ensure this port is available and not consumed by any other service in your system.

-##  Backend Setup (`server.js`)
+##  Explanation of Backend Setup (`server.js`)

 The backend is built with Node.js and Express.
 It handles API requests, retrieves data from Redis, and consumes real-time data from Confluent Cloud (Kafka).